 - Reward students to motivate them.

-- Give attention to every student and award them individual comments.
+- Give attention to every student and reward them with individual comments.

 - Make sure to have a healthy environment.
 It motivates the student to learn faster.